zeMenno/lazy-hacker/README.md

-# Lazy scans
+# Lazy scripts

-Lazy scans are scans for everybody who want  to do more with less commands.
-Here is an example of a script that will make your start of pentesting faster, easier and more consistent in use.
+Lazy scripts are scripts for everyone that want to do more with less commands.
+Here are some examples of a scripts that will make your pentesting faster, easier and more consistent in use.

 ## Scans